cscart/docs/en/cscart_addons/addons/enhanced_social_login/index.rst

 Installing the add-on
 =====================

-    Install the Enhanced Social Login add-on on the add-ons list page (Add-ons → Manage add-ons).
+    Install the Social Auth add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

     .. fancybox:: img/Enhanced_social_login_001.png
-        :alt: Enhanced Social Login add-on for CS-Cart
+        :alt: Social Auth add-on for CS-Cart

     That's it!
 Now your customers can sign up to your store just in one click!